nhsconnect/gpconnect/pages/appointments/appointments_design.md

 - Only slots that are available (all types).
 - <span class="label label-success">SELECTED</span> Only slots that are available and have been marked/flagged as externally bookable via GP Connect.

-{% include roadmap.html content="Richer GP Appointment Slot access control functionality within Provider systems is being progressed recognising requirements such as access to slots by organisation type." %}
+{% include roadmap.html content="Richer GP Appointment Slot access control within Provider systems is being progressed recognising requirements such as access to slots by organisation type." %}

 ## Search parameters ##